Split Tickets

 Komiža, Croatia | Coastal charm, coffee stops & Mamma Mia vibes

 If you’re a fan of the movie or just appreciate scenic villages that belong on a movie set then this is your moment.
-Komiža was one of the main filming spots for Mamma Mia: Here We Go Again, and you’ll recognize its harbor and old stone facades almost instantly.
+If you have seen the movie you’ll recognize its harbor and old stone facades almost instantly.

-Komiža usually comes early in the day tour circuit, which makes it the perfect stop for a quick coffee and a wander.
 The promenade is lined with small cafés where you can sit by the water, sip something cold or strong, and just watch the boats.
+For a delightful coffee experience in Komiža, consider visiting Caffe Bar Karoca Gre, a popular spot among locals and tourists alike.

-Because most people focus on the Blue Cave, Komiža gets only a slice of the attention—which is great for you.
+Because most people focus on the Blue Cave, Komiža gets only a slice of the attention.
 You get the magic of a coastal Croatian village without the shoulder-to-shoulder crowds.
-Whether you're stopping for 30 minutes or an hour, it feels like you've stepped off the tourist track.

 Things to do in Komiža